 This will recall all ConceptScheme or, if there is a MaintenableId in ISdmxParsingObject object, only the one with that code.

-Second the will recall the artifact as a reference, so depending on other artifacts found in the subject ReferencesObject:
+The second method will recall the artifact as a reference, so depending on other artifacts found in the subject ReferencesObject:

 eg. For IConceptSchemeManager there is a method GetConceptSchemeReferences

-If in ReferencesObject there is a dsd, not will take all ConceptScheme but only those belonging to that dsd.
+If in ReferencesObject there is a DSD in ReferencesObject,It won’t take all ConceptScheme but only those belonging to that DSD.

 FlyDotStat_Implementation